Slammpreal/Radius/README.md

 # Setup
 > [!TIP]
-> Deploy localy on localy host to have a adress only you can acess, all functionaly will remain the same and the site will work properley!
+> Deploy localy on localhost to have a adress only you can acess, all of the functionaly will remain the same and the site will work properley!
 To do this, set up with (`pnpm`) using the staps below and visit http://localhost:8080 for a full conpleate site localy!

 Setting Up Raduius is simple and convinent, for (`pnpm`), run
 ```bash